|

 I was embarrassed.

-When they called me to tell me they had decided to put on a
+When they called me to tell me they had decided to

 different